IntelliJ IDEA overview

 Async Profiler – a very accurate profiler that can also collect native call and memory allocation data.

-By default, IntelliJ IDEA runs both profilers in parallel to provide most accurate results.
+By default, IntelliJ IDEA runs both profilers in parallel to provide the most accurate results.
 While it is possible to use the supported profilers separately, the combined configuration that you get out of the box is a better choice for most scenarios.
 This approach leverages the advantages of both profilers and abstracts you from any setup whatsoever unless you have very specific requirements.

 IntelliJ IDEA includes a built-in terminal for working with a command-line shell from inside the IDE.
 For example, if you're used to executing Git commands from the command line, you can run them from the Terminal instead of invoking these actions from the menu.